A documentary look at the struggle that led the American Psychiatric Association (APA) to remove homosexuality from its manual of mental illnesses

 Runtime: 80 minutes

-The film will be followed by a Q&A
+The film was followed by a Q&A

 Bennett Singer, Patrick Sammon